 If you have kids, ask for a Junior Ranger booklet.
-It’s full of activities and information about the park, giving the little ones an opportunity to share insight as you drive through the park.
+Full of activities and information about the park, it gives the little ones an opportunity to share factoids as you drive through the park.
 If they complete the booklet, they can show a ranger upon exit and receive their very own Junior Ranger badge (a priceless souvenir).

 Depending on the time of year, certain roads may be closed due to snow.
 Yes, snow in California, even mid-summer.
 Once you know what roads are available, you can plan out your stops accordingly.
 The great thing about Lassen is that notable sights are close to one another and there are convenient lookout spots where you can pull over along the way.

-The 16-acre Bumpass Hell basin is the largest hydrothermal area in the park, but you will need to make a three mile roundtrip hike from the park highway, if the trail is even open.
+The 16-acre Bumpass Hell basin is the largest hydrothermal area in the park, but you will need to make a three mile roundtrip hike from the park highway.
 Mid-summer it can still be closed due to snow, so ask in advance.